Woman Walks Ahead

 Time Out says

-Jessica Chastain and Michael Greyeyes bring smarts and chemistry to this worthy Western.
+Jessica Chastain and Michael Greyeyes bring smarts and chemistry to this occasionally overly worthy true-life oater.

 In Susanna White’s appealing but somewhat flat western, the daring and happily widowed late nineteenth-century artist Catherine Weldon (also known as Caroline Weldon) embarks on a free-spirited journey, trading her comfortable New York life for the dusty plains of North Dakota to paint a portrait of Lakota chief Sitting Bull (Michael Greyeyes).
 As Steven Knight’s factually inspired script grows in complexity, the artistic aspirations of (Jessica Chastain) acquire a political breadth: she becomes a well-meaning ally to the Native Americans, before eventually getting blindsided by her own privilege.